AM2R-Community-Developers/AM2RLauncher/README.md

 ## Linux Instructions
 In order to build for linux, use `dotnet publish AM2RLauncher.Gtk -p:PublishSingleFile=true -p:DebugType=embedded -c release -r ubuntu.18.04-x64 --no-self-contained`, MonoDevelop sadly doesn't work.
 You *have* to specify it to build for Ubuntu, even on non-Ubuntu distros, because one of our Dependencies, libgit2sharp fails on the `linux-x64` RID.

+## Mac Instructions
+You can open the solution with Visual Studio for Mac, but it likely will crash after compliation.
+Use `dotnet publish AM2RLauncher.Mac -c release` instead.
+Note that Mac is currently **unsupported**.
+We will try to answer questions, but cannot guarantee to fix issues with Mac.